‘The Young And The Restless’ Spoilers For Monday: Nikki Gets Arrested

 Victor (Eric Braeden) works on damage control, according to She Knows Soaps.
 The new evidence featuring Victor and Nick (Joshua Morrow) discussing how to get rid of J.T.
 (Thad Luckinbill) left Victor worried that he would not beat the murder charges against him.
-Of course, Nikki (Melody Thomas Scott) also realized that authorities could be leading her husband to prison, and she put a stop to the trial, according to Inquisitr‘s daily Y&R recap.
+Of course, Nikki (Melody Thomas Scott) also realized that authorities could be leading her husband to prison, and she put a stop to the trial, according to the Inquisitr‘s daily Y&R recap.

 Victor panics when he realizes what Nikki is trying to do, so he works very hard to keep her from continuing down the path, which she has not thoroughly thought through.
 Victor is committed to taking the bullet for his wife if that’s what he has to do to keep her out of prison.
 He puts everything down to stress, and at first, Christine (Lauralee Bell) just thinks Nikki is being dramatic to try to stall Victor’s arrest.
 Nick (Joshua Morrow) and Victoria (Amelia Heinle) also work to try to keep their mother quiet.
 As far as they are concerned, a confession from Nikki would just make a tough situation even worse for everybody involved.